elliotclowes/learnt.me/Drafts/Lessons Learnt in My First 30 Days as a Business Analyst.md

 **Embrace the Art of Listening**

-The act of truly listening has become a rare commodity.
+The act of truly listening is a rare commodity.
 As a BA, your ability to listen—really listen—is a vital asset.
 So much communication is still verbal.

 You will often be in meetings that drag or that are mostly made up of content that isn't relevant to you.
 If you don't stay engaged you'll miss information that is relevant to you.
 Stay tuned in.
 Also the irelevent information might one day be relevent.
 You want to always be learning (more on that later).